prestonharberts/fedora-40-configuration/docs/typora.md

     - Smart Quotes: On
     - Smart dashes: On
   - Code Fences
+    - Display line numbers for code fences: On
+    - Indent Size for Code: 2
     - Default Code Language: Last Used
-    - Indent Size for Code: 2
 - Appearance
   - Zoom: 120%
   - Status Bar